DanielMeixner/ebook-visual-studio-tips/README.md

-# Ebook for Visual Studio Tipps and Tricks
+# Ebook for Visual Studio Tips and Tricks

 ## What is this?
-This is the repo for a bunch of tipps and tricks on Visual Studio.
+This is the repo for a bunch of tips and tricks on Visual Studio.
 Everybody can participate.
 Every checkin will trigger a build of an ebook.
 The ebook will have EPUB format and will be available for download freely.
 Currently this is a very early state.